jakebasile/procbot/README.md

             transform:
                 in: ^(.*)$
                 out: "{0}!"

 ## Running

-At the moment, this doesn't have any sort of adapters.
+You can choose from two adapters.
+Simple or XMPP.
+I'll probably add an IRC adapter later.

+### Simple

+The dumb adapter.
 It reads from STDIN and prints to STDOUT.
 You can turn on extra logging with `-d` and specify a config file with `-c`.
 Logging goes to STDERR, so redirect it somewhere else if you don't want it.

+Start it by adding this line to your config:

+    adapter: simple

 It expects input in the format "$USER:$MESSAGE".